 - 7.3 TasPorts may, acting reasonably, invoice a Principal or the Shipping Agent for advance payment of some or all of the anticipated Port Charges before arrival of the Vessel.
-When TasPorts exercises this right, payment must be made within 7 days of the relevant invoice(s) being provided to the Shipping Agent. - 7.4 Port Charges must always be paid in full in cleared funds and without discount, deduction, counterclaim or set-off, and regardless of any dispute between TasPorts, the Principal and/or the Shipping Agent.

-- 7.5 In addition to the payment of Port Charges, the Principal must reimburse TasPorts' costs incurred as a result of complying with any Law in relation to the Vessel within 14 days of TasPorts requesting reimbursement.
-The costs referred to in this clause 7.5 include, but are not limited to, costs incurred for the provision of security or security related services. - 7.6 TasPorts will be entitled to claim interest at the rate of 1.5% per month from the Principal or Shipping Agent on any amount that has not been paid in accordance with this clause 7.
+When TasPorts exercises this right, payment must be made within 7 days of the relevant invoice(s) being provided to the Shipping Agent. - 7.4 Port Charges must always be paid in full in cleared funds and without discount, deduction, counterclaim or set-off, and regardless of any dispute between TasPorts, the Principal and/or the Shipping Agent. - 7.5 In addition to the payment of Port Charges, the Principal must reimburse TasPorts' reasonable costs incurred as a result of complying with any Law in relation to the Vessel within 14 days of TasPorts requesting reimbursement.
+The costs referred to in this clause 7.5 include, but are not limited to, costs incurred for the provision of security or security related services. - 7.6 As a result of non-payment and the enforcement of any such non-payment, TasPorts will be entitled to claim interest at the rate of 12% per annum from the Principal or Shipping Agent on any amount that has not been paid in accordance with this clause 7.
 TasPorts' right to require payment of interest under this clause 7 does not affect any other rights or remedies it may have relating to any failure to pay an amount due under this Agreement. - 7.7 The Principal and the Shipping Agent acknowledge and agree that any interest payable to TasPorts in accordance with clause 7.6 is a genuine pre-estimate of the loss that may be suffered or incurred by TasPorts as a result of non-payment.
-The Principal and/or Agent must not commence any proceedings or seek to rely on any argument that any liquidated damages are a penalty or are otherwise unenforceable.